taylor-curran/prefect-pacc-2024/5_triggers_webhooks_runtime_subflows/README.md

 ## Tie it all together with an end to end example.

-Here is an example of an upstream flow that emits an event in its `on_completion` state change hook hook.
+1. We start with an upstream flow that emits an event in its `on_completion` state change hook hook.

-That event serves as the trigger for a downstream deployment.
+2. That event then serves as the trigger for a downstream deployment.

-The payload from the upstream emitted event is passed to the downstream deployment as parameters.
+3. The payload from the triggering event is passed to the downstream deployment as parameters.

+---

 1. Add a state change hook to a flow:
     ```python